MobileTechium/alx-zero_day/README.md

 # alx
-I am now an ALX student, this is my first repository as a full-stack engineer.
+I am now an ALX student, this is my first repository as a ready to be full-stack engineer.